The Alternative (Denmark): 2015 election

-In the general election on 18 June 2015, The Alternative received 4.8% of the vote, electing nine MPs and making it the sixth-largest party in the Folketing.
-In a famous interview on election night, Elbæk tried to speak, but instead ended up saying "Jamenahrmendedevadvadee … man, this is crazy!"
+In the general election on 18 June 2015, the Alternative received 4.8% of the vote, electing nine MPs and making it the sixth-largest party in the Folketing.
+In addition to Uffe Elbæk and Josephine Fock, the parliamentary group of the Alternative included Carolina Maier, Christian Poll, Torsten Gejl, Rasmus Nordqvist, Ulla Sandbæk, Roger Matthisen, and René Gade.

 The party supported the re-election of Social Democrat leader Helle Thorning-Schmidt as Prime Minister.
 The party was part of the opposition to the third government of Lars Løkke Rasmussen.

 2019 election

-In the 2019 general election, The Alternative decided to support their own leader, Uffe Elbæk, for prime minister rather than support the Social Democrat leader, as they had done in 2015, due to what they called insufficient ambition in plans to deal with climate change.
+In the 2019 general election, the Alternative decided to support their own leader, Uffe Elbæk, for prime minister rather than support the Social Democrat leader, as they had done in 2015, due to what they called insufficient ambition in plans to deal with climate change.
 The party won a reduced five seats and went into opposition after Social Democrat leader Mette Frederiksen became prime minister.

 2020 leadership crisis

-In December 2019, Elbæk announced that he would stand down as political leader of The Alternative.
+In December 2019, Elbæk announced that he would stand down as political leader of the Alternative.
 There were six candidates to succeed him, including Rasmus Nordqvist, Josephine Fock and Theresa Scavenius.
 Only Nordqvist was member of the Folketing, and all five members of the Folketing, including Elbæk, supported him.
 On an extraordinary congress on 1 February 2020, Josephine Fock was elected as the new political leader.
 Nordqvist subsequently resigned as political spokesperson, and was replaced by Torsten Gejl.

 Three weeks later, Information published an article where anonymous sources accused Fock of verbally abusing and in some cases physically shaking party members and employees while she was a member of the Folketing from 2015 to 2018, during which she was temporarily leader of the parliamentary group.
 Fock said she did not recognize the descriptions of her, and categorically denied the accusations of shaking people, but said she was not "the best version of herself" in that period.
 After a meeting with Fock, the central board said they had full confidence in her, while inviting the anonymous sources to contact the central board.

 Magnus Haslebo, a former press officer in the Folketing, and Fanny Broholm, leader of the party's group on the Copenhagen city council, publicly supported the accusations of aggressive behavior, with Haslebo saying he had also heard rumors about the shaking.
 On 28 February, Niko Grünfeld, co-founder and former mayor in Copenhagen, left the party, saying that "the party's soul has been eaten away from within".
 After Elbæk said he would tell the central board what he knew, the central board said their support for Fock were only provisional, with more talks to be held.
 On 7 March, a slim majority in the central board gave Fock their support, with ten voting for and seven against.
 Following the decision, the party's local branch in Elbæk's constituency demanded that he publicly express full support of Fock, or they would withdraw their support of Elbæk.